Blasts kill 7 Turkish soldiers, PKK blamed

 "As a result of four separate explosions, seven of our soldiers were killed and 11 were wounded.
 Security forces have launched operations in the area and these are continuing," the statement said.

+The PKK did not immediately claim responsibility for the attacks.
 Earlier, security sources told Reuters that eight soldiers had been killed in a suspected bomb attack.
-The PKK did not immediately claim responsibility for the attack.

-"Our patience has finally run out.
-Those who do not distance themselves from terrorism will pay the price," Erdogan told reporters on the sidelines of a conference in Istanbul.

-President Abdullah Gul also denounced the attacks and said the cost of carrying out such raids against the Turkish state would be "very big," state-run Anatolian news agency said.
+Defence Minister Ismet Yilmaz denounced the attackers.
+"They are living in dreams.
+There is nothing they can get from Turkey through terrorism.
+We will beat them through law and democracy.
+Everyone will see how we'll do that, God willing," state-run Anatolian news agency quoted Yilmaz as saying.

-Recent Turkish media reports have said Erdogan plans to launch a new offensive against the PKK in southeastern Turkey after the Muslim fasting month of Ramadan ends.
+Recent Turkish media reports have said Prime Minister Tayyip Erdogan plans to launch a new offensive against the PKK in southeast Turkey after the Muslim fasting month of Ramadan ends.

-Several hours after the initial attack, another blast in the same area killed a member of the state-backed village guard militia, security sources said.
-Officials were searching the area for further explosive devices, they said.

 The latest deaths come only days after three soldiers were killed in an ambush by PKK guerrillas as they returned from a patrol in the southeastern province of Sirnak.